2018 Lifetime Achievement Award

 Every year, CSIH presents a Lifetime Achievement Award to one of its exceptional members.
-The 2017 award was presented to Dr. Salim Sohani at the Canadian Conference on Global Health in October.
+The 2018 award was presented to Duncan Saunders at the Canadian Conference on Global Health in November.

 A full list of Past Lifetime Achievement Award winners is published here.